HkiPythonWorkshops/Workshops/ws5/material.md

 If we're building an app any bigger than one page, we probably don't want to cram everything into the same template file.
 Instead, we can use *template inheritance*, where our main template consists of *blocks* that are implemented in smaller child templates.
 For a longer explanation, go to [Flask docs](http://flask.pocoo.org/docs/0.10/patterns/templateinheritance/).

 Let's create a child template that will hold the actual content of our app.
 Under the *templates* directory, add a new file called e.g. ``mainpage.html``.
-Now the key thing is to link this new template to our existing template, which we do by adding an ``extend``statement to the top:
+Now the key thing is to link this new template to our existing template, which we do by adding an ``extends``statement to the top:

 ```html
 {% extends "layout.html" %}